PowerConnect Developer Guide

 Current Implementation

-The grade feature is facilitated by grade
+The grade feature is facilitated by grade.
+It is composed by a Student with an Assignment object.

 Given below is an example usage scenario and how the attendance mechanism behaves at each step